Annie Mae Carpenter

 Which labor leader would you be?

 They offer you citizenship if you testify against labor leader, Harry Bridges.
 You say you will not be “a free woman with a mortgaged soul.”
-A warrant for your deportation was issued in 1950 and you left the U.S., never to return.
-UCAPAWA was the union of the pecan shellers, featured in “A Strike and an Uprising.”
+A warrant for your deportation is issued in 1950 and you leave the U.S., never to return.

 Emma Tenayuca, strike leader of 10,000 pecan shellers.
-You will find photos, film footage, and audio of Emma Tenayuca in “A Strike and an Uprising.”
+You will find photos, film footage, and audio of Emma Tenayuca in the companion site "Emma Tenayuca and the 1938 San Antonio Pecan Shellers Strike"

-You are an elderly African American woman.
 You clean the house of the university president and 3 buildings.
 They tell you to clean the male student dormitory bathrooms.
 You refuse even though you know they will fire you.

 You are the main fundraiser for a strike, in love with a union organizer.
 Your marriage has more than a thousand workers in attendance.
 Your future husband arrives late because he has a paper to write.
-You marry him anyway. https://www.strikeandanuprising.org/emma/
+You marry him anyway.

 Latane Lambert came to Texas to work with the pecan shellers strike even though her future husband George Lambert told her Texas was “a fierce awful place.”